Institute for Attachment and Child Development - Family Treatment Program

 About This Program

-Target Population: Children with attachment disorders and their caregivers
+Target Population: Children with reactive attachment disorders (RAD) and their caregivers

 The Family Treatment Program works with kids based on where they are developmentally, rather than by their chronological ages.
 It revisits the attachment cycles from a child’s first three years of life to repair, heal, and move forward.
 Staff teaches them to learn that their needs will get met, to learn to trust caregivers, to develop cause and effect thinking in regard to achieving the “wants” in their lives, and to develop a healthy level of guilt regarding poor choices.
 Kids learn how to be safe with their vulnerable feelings within a parenting environment.